Bappy1988/rpg/README.md

    See [the docs](https://github.com/reactjs/react-router-redux) for more details.
 #### Authentication
    Routes support checks before activating, and can navigate away if the checks fail.
 See `routes.js` for an example.
+### Responsive Grid
+   A 12 column grid component is included, following the Material Design spec, allowing for easy responsive design.
+   See the home page for an example.
 ### Theming
    `react-toolbox` provides most of the styles for [Material Design](https://material.io/guidelines/) out of the box, so the only customization necessary should be colours.
    Overrides for colours are in `theme/overrides.css` and should be enough for customizing the majority of the site.